Employer Branding

 A. Get a picture of your company as an employer

-First, we look at the company and search for answers to the following questions:
+First, we take a look at the company and look for answers to the following questions:

 Why do you all actually work here?

 First of all, it is important to describe your own company as an employer.
-In our workshops we ask employees why they actually work in this company.
-Depending on the length of service, very different and valuable insights come together.
-One person feels particularly comfortable in the team, the other can identify with the purpose.
+In our workshops, we ask employees why they actually work here.
+Depending on how long they have been with the company, very different and valuable insights are gained - from "I feel comfortable in the team" to "I identify with the purpose".

 What is it like to work for you?